EB-5 investment amounts and costs

 • Recipient

-• Sum
+• Amount

 • Administrative fee

-• Regional center
+• Regional Center (Management Company)

 • Legal services

-• Immigration lawyer
+• Immigration attorney

 • United States Citizenship and Immigration Services (USCIS)